West Lancashire (UK Parliament constituency): Boundaries

+The 2023 Periodic Review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged.

 History

 The seat was established under the third periodic review of Westminster constituencies of 1983.

 The new seat took in parts of Ormskirk and Ince, both abolished in the review.
 Ince had elected Labour MPs since 1906, but Ormskirk had a mixed and longer history as a more marginal seat.
 Both seats were represented by Labour MPs when they were abolished.

 The seat's first member, Ken Hind, held the seat for two terms as a Conservative, winning the first election in the landslide Conservative result of 1983.
 In 1992 the seat was won by Colin Pickthall of the Labour Party, who was succeeded by Rosie Cooper in 2005.
 The 2010 result was more marginal, with a 9.0% majority, but was not within the 50 most narrowly won seats for Cooper's party.

 In September 2022 Rosie Cooper announced she had accepted a new role as Chair of Mersey Care NHS Foundation Trust and would therefore resign as MP, triggering a by-election.

+Her successor Ashley Dalton is a member of the Labour Party who was appointed as Parliamentary Under-Secretary of State for Public Health and Prevention in 2025.